MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Germany/how-to-set-up-automatic-archiving-of-documents.md

 ---
-    title: How to Set Up Automatic Archiving of Documents | Microsoft Docs
+    title: How to Set Up Automatic Archiving of Documents
     description: You can set up automatic archiving of sales documents and purchase documents—such as quotes, blanket orders, and orders—before you delete documents.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na